Spring into Summer 2005

 Where to stay

 Many out-of-town dancers who have been coming to FHS for many years have established connections with local dancers with whom they stay every year.
 Since there aren't a lot of us who live near town and have guest space, these "regulars" fill up much of the available guest rooms and living room floors.
 Nevertheless, we will do all we can to match you up with a local dancer if that's your accommodation preference.
-Although we want you to make your requests ahead of time, please wait until October 1 do so.
+Email us your request.

 There are also a number of campgrounds in the area.
 The closest, a very nice area under ponderosa pines, is at the Nevada County Fairgrounds.
 Call 530-273-6217 for information and reservations.